wgy1027/postFireSeverityAssessment/postFire/2019-The State-Of-Canada's-Forests-(Annual-Report-2019).md

 - Given the nature of the Canadian forest sector, some economic activities will always be located near the resource, away from urban areas.
 As a result, the forest sector will continue be an important source of jobs and income for communities across Canadia, including remote ones.
 - Efforts to diversify forest products manufacturing will strengthen the sector and provide opportunities for Canadians, particularly those who live in rural areas.
-- Strong demand for Canada's foest products will create new and diverse opportunities for people in forest-reliant, rural and Indigeous communities, as well as for people in other communities who benefit from living near forests and participating in the forest sector.
+- Strong demand for Canada's froest products will create new and diverse opportunities for people in forest-reliant, rural and Indigeous communities, as well as for people in other communities who benefit from living near forests and participating in the forest sector.